OneNoxTi/sms-api/docs/api/json/viber/text_link_image.md

 ---
-title: Send SMS
+title: Send Viber message with text, link and image
-sidebar_label: Send SMS
+sidebar_label: Send Viber (Text+Link+Image)
 hide_table_of_contents: true
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Example of request to send SMS message to the specified number.
+Example of request to send a Viber message with a text, image and a button which, when clicked, will lead to the specified link.

 `URI: /api/json.php`